sarandi/Open-Source-App-Template/README.md

 Project description goes here.
 Try to keep it one paragraph or less.

 This template repository is intended for open source project use.
-In its current state, its purpose is to provide a quick way to get your project up using a limited set of tools, and offer some alternatives or additional options where appropriate.
+In its current state, its purpose is to provide a quick way to get your project and community started using a limited set of tools, and offer some alternatives or additional options where appropriate.

 As such, feel free to modify it as you see fit.
 You don't have to give attribution, but you can if you want to.